[NEW INSIGHT] 6 ways to build executive visibility without burning out

 It’s time we see more leaders initiate new discussions regarding other left-field applications for the technology.

-Most people, aware of how blockchain mining works, will know how incredibly energy-intensive it is to ensure that all computers on a blockchain network come to calculate that transactions are correct.
+Most people familiar with blockchain mining know how much energy it takes to get all computers on the network to agree that transactions are valid.

-Powerful computer chips and software are required, plus a strong internet connection and air conditioning to keep CPUs cool and running 24/7.
+Powerful computer chips and software are required, a strong internet connection, and air conditioning to keep CPUs cool and running 24/7.

-Hence, for most media outlets, exploring solutions to make blockchain more energy-efficient continues to be a focus that more leaders must take advantage of.
+Hence, many media outlets are exploring solutions to make blockchain more energy-efficient.
+And it's an area more leaders must take advantage of.

-For instance, many developers such as Intel are designing chips optimised to specifically use less energy for mining, while some mining farms are leveraging solar panel power, wind energy, and hydropower to reduce their carbon footprint.
+For instance, many developers, such as Intel, are designing energy-efficient chips for mining, while some mining farms are leveraging solar panel power, wind energy, and hydropower to reduce their carbon footprint.

-Though these solutions remain in their infancy, spotlighting them will be essential for leaders to support blockchain’s continued uptake.
+While these solutions remain in their infancy, spotlighting them will be essential for blockchain’s continued acceptance, growth, and uptake.

-The tech sector, in particular, is under huge pressure to find solutions to our greatest problems.
-So, why not speak about the relevance of blockchain to actively improve sustainability for businesses?
+The tech sector, in particular, is under huge pressure.
+So, why not talk about how blockchain can actively improve sustainability for businesses?

-Alternatively, blockchain can allow the public to track where non-profit donations are going to eradicate bureaucracy in charities or encourage recycling through tokenised rewards.
+Similarly, blockchain can allow the public to track where non-profit donations go, reducing bureaucracy, or incentivise recycling through tokenised rewards.

-If these ideas seem dystopian, it's only because there’s a lack of leaders engaging stakeholders to make them possible.
+If these ideas seem dystopian, it’s only because few leaders are actively engaging stakeholders to make them a reality.

 When asked about their most important stakeholder, it’s quite common for leaders to say their customers.